 Beans & Peas

-Lettuce plants have very shallow root systems and co-exist quite happily with cucumbers as their root system does not interfere with each other.
+Lettuce plants have shallow root systems and co-exist happily with cucumbers, as their root systems do not interfere with each other.
 The plant acts as a living mulch under trellised cucumbers and helps prevent the soil from drying out.

 Carrots and cucumbers share the same growing conditions and pair well in a garden bed.
-Since cucumbers only send down one large taproot, planting carrots in front of the vines will not negatively impact root vegetables like carrots.
-The same can be said for root crops like beets.
+Since cucumbers only send down one large taproot, planting carrots before the vines will not negatively impact root vegetables like carrots.
+The same can be said for other root crops like beets.

-Nasturtiums make good companion plants with cucumbers because they act as a trap crop for pests like flea beetles and aphids.
+Nasturtium companion plants work exceptionally well with cucumbers because they act as a trap crop for pests like flea beetles and aphids.
 The vines and flowers also look lovely intertwined with cucumber vines.

 Plant nasturtium seeds outdoors in the spring after the last frost in your region.
 Nastriutums enjoy full sun but will tolerate light shade.
-Shade may deter blooming but lack of blooms will not impact their ability to deter pests.
+Shade may deter blooming, but lack of bloom will not impact their ability to deter pests.
 The plants can also help improve the taste of your cucumbers.

-Marigolds look lovely planted in the vegetable garden, but they provide more than good looks.
+Marigold companion plants look lovely in the vegetable garden but provide more than good looks.
 The plant makes an excellent companion plant that helps deter pests away from fruit vines and root vegetable crops.
 For example, marigolds help deter aphids, Japanese beetles, and spotted cucumber beetles.
-The strong scent of marigolds acts like bug spray for the cucumber plants.
-If you continually deadhead marigolds they will flourish and bloom all through the season right up until the first frost.
+The strong scent of marigolds acts like a bug spray for the cucumber plants.
+If you continually deadhead marigolds they will flourish and bloom throughout the season until the first frost.

-You can use sunflower as natural trellises for vining cucumbers.
+You can use sunflowers as natural trellises for vining cucumbers.
 Be sure to pick smaller growing cucumbers, like pickling cucumbers, to prevent the stalks from collapsing from heavier types.

 Plant sunflowers in full sun with well-drained soil.
-You can direct seed Sunflowers in the spring after the last frost.
-Sunflowers are also great for bees and birds in the fall when other flowers and food sources have stopped blooming.
+You can directly seed Sunflowers in the spring after the last frost.
+In the fall, sunflowers are among the best flowers for bees and birds when other flowers and food sources have stopped blooming.

 See: How to Grow Sunflowers.

-Dill will help cucumbers by attracting beneficial predatory insects like ladybugs, green lacewings, parasitic wasps, hoverflies, spider mites, and aphid midges.
+Dill plants will help cucumbers by attracting beneficial predatory insects like ladybugs, green lacewings, parasitic wasps, and hoverflies, while repelling harmful bugs like spider mites, and aphid midges.
 That’s a lot of general pest protection.